NSCA CPT Study Guide

 Fitness Evaluation

-This is an essential assessment of the heart rate, blood pressure, weight, height, body comp, girth, flexibility, endurance, and strength of the body.
+This is an essential assessment of the heart rate, blood pressure, weight, height, body comp, girth, flexibility, endurance, and body strength.

 This is used to determine where the client is and find the strengths and weaknesses to work on.